logo

 Who decides how the levy money is invested?

-How are investments monitored?
+How are investments monitored and reported on?

-What was the 2020 DairyNZ levy vote result?
+What was the last DairyNZ levy vote result?

 The 2020 levy results:

-• 67% turnout by milksolids
+• 67% turnout (by milksolids)

 • 74% yes vote (by milksolids)